sdillon1/GnarlyDialogSampleApp/README.md

 <hr>

 ##### Show #####
-To show the GnarlyDialog dialogs, use gnarlyDialog.gnarlyDialogShow().
+To show the GnarlyDialog dialogs, use `gnarlyDialog.gnarlyDialogShow()`.
 This will show the dialog with an animation in.
-Do not use the available Dialog function gnarlyDialog.show().
+Do not use the available Dialog function `gnarlyDialog.show()`.
 This will still show the dialog but it will not animate in.

 <hr>

 #### Dismiss ####
-Similar to showing the dialog, use gnarlyDialog.gnarlyDialogDismiss() to dismiss it.
+Similar to showing the dialog, use `gnarlyDialog.gnarlyDialogDismiss()` to dismiss it.
-Again, the Dislog.dismiss() function is available but it will not animate out the dialog.
+Again, the  `gnarlyDialog.dismiss()` function is available and will dismiss the GnarlyDialog but it will not animate out.

 <hr>